-- Instructor Name: HONG Bei Hailey
+Instructor Name : Hong Bei, Hailey

-- Title: Senior Lecturer of Economics
+Title : Senior Lecturer in Economics

-- Email: beihong@smu.edu.sg
+Email : beihong@smu.edu.sg

-- Office: School of Economics, Room 5045
+Office : School of Economics, ROOM 5045

-A. COURSE DESCRIPTION
+COURSE DESCRIPTION

 This course focuses on various aspects of economic globalization in general, but with specific reference to Asia.
 Students could learn both positive and negative aspects of the many globalization issues in Asia, such as "Choosing the Right Exchange Rate Regime for Small and Open Economies in East Asia", "Trade liberalization and poverty in Asia" as well as "Singapore's Drive to Form Cross-regional Trade Pacts".